MrTipson/FogBuddy/README.md

  - screenshots and user input are implemented with Windows syscalls (*Windows.h*).
  - perk images are scraped with JavaScript from the Dead by Daylight [wiki](https://deadbydaylight.fandom.com/).
  - the project uses C++17 and DX11 (the python notebooks are just for tinkering, and scraping images is more of a pre-build step).

+## Contributing
+You want to help?
+I've got a few things on the TO-DO list, such as:
+ - focus issues with keyboard controls
+ - improving template matching
+ - improving robustness for different resolutions
+ - supporting windowed mode

+, but if you have your own ideas, I'd be happy to hear them.

 ## Building
 Clone the repository.